Name

 D?
 2.00

-Titanic Commutator Vol 12, No 1; "Titanic Passengers in Jacksonville, Florida" by Edward A. Mueller.
+Titanic Commutator Vol 12, No 1; "Titanic Passengers in Jacksonville, Florida" by Edward A. Mueller, and also The Times Union of May 17, 1953:

 "Jamila remembers standing on the deck - panic stricken - while water started to engulf the deck.
 Some man then put her aboard the lifeboat.
 'The lifeboat was swept against the side of the ship and my right leg was squeezed between the ship and the boat, however, my leg was only bruised.'